happynear/caffe-windows/README.md

 3. Double click ./build/MainBuilder.sln to open the solution.

 4. Change the compile mode to Release and X64.
+For Debug mode, you may need these 3rparty libraries http://pan.baidu.com/s/1qW88MTY .

 5. ~~Change the CUDA include and library path to your own ones.~~